 - Key features: Wiry, fern-like whorls

-It grows tiny white flowers in the summer months which develop into red berries.
+It grows tiny white flowers in the summer, developing into red berries.

 7. Wild (Asparagus acutifolius)